cl-tim/signata-docs/docs/source/index.rst

-Welcome to the Signata Project documentation!
+Welcome to the Signata project documentation!
 ===================================

 **Signata** is a Decentralized Identity project for smart contract-based blockchains.